-Personal reflection triggers increased brain activity during depressive episodesNovember 6th, 2013 in Psychology & Psychiatry /
+Personal reflection triggers increased brain activity during depressive episodesNovember 6, 2013 in Medicine & Health / Psychology & Psychiatry

 Research by the University of Liverpool has found that people experiencing depressive episodes display increased brain activity when they think about themselves.